Glossary term

 Call risk is related to Interest Rate Risk, but the two are not identical.
 Interest rate risk refers broadly to how changing rates affect bond prices and portfolio values.
 Call risk is narrower.
 It focuses on the possibility of early redemption.
 Still, the two are connected because falling rates often increase the likelihood that a callable bond will be called.

-This is why callable structures can behave differently from plain-vanilla bonds when rates move.
+Callable structures can behave differently from plain-vanilla bonds when rates move.

 Call Risk Versus Prepayment Risk